Last Updated on April 13, 2026 by James Hartley

 - Multi-currency requires Plus ($77/month) — not at Standard

-- Less dominant in accounting firm adoption — if your accountant uses Xero, MYOB creates friction
+- Less dominant in accounting firm adoption than Xero

 Platform 3: Zoho Books — The Affordable Alternative with International Reach